mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Servers-and-Services/MySQL/index.md

 ## Servers and Services > MySQL

 The MySQL database server is a popular database used on production servers.
 An installation of MySQL is installed on your computer by MAMP PRO.
-Your MAMP PRO MySQL database data is located in `/Library/Application Support/appsolute/MAMP PRO/db/mysql56`.
+Your MAMP PRO MySQL database data is located in `C:\Users\Public\Documents\Appsolute\MAMPPRO\db\`.

 <i class="fa fa-play-circle-o fa-lg" aria-hidden="true"></i>  [MAMP PRO MySQL Data](https://www.youtube.com/watch?v=ZRHJy2K4yzc){:target="_blank"}